wjsutton/ironviz_gallery_2022/README.md

 1. Pulling #ironviz and #ironviz2022 tweets from Twitter
 2. Identifying Tableau Public URLs and obtaining dashboard images
-3. Building HTML code to displaying images in a grid
+3. Building HTML code to display images in a grid

-:star: All the steps have been gather into one script here :star:
+:star: All the steps have been gathered into one script here :star:
 - [R_build_ironviz_gallery.R](R_build_ironviz_gallery.R)